yshagit31/Lunacal-Assignment/README.md

-# Lunacal Figma File Replication
+# Lunacal Assesment

 This project is a replica of a Figma design provided by Lunacal.
-The implementation is done using React.js, Tailwind CSS, and a preferred UI library to match the design specifications as closely as possible.
+The implementation is done using React.js, Tailwind CSS, and  UI library to match the design specifications as closely as possible.

 ## Introduction

 This project is a front-end web application developed to replicate a Figma design provided by Lunacal.
 The goal was to create a visually accurate and responsive version of the design using modern front-end technologies like React.js and Tailwind CSS.

-The application consists of multiple components such as tabs, image galleries, and various UI elements that mimic the layout and styling of the original Figma design.

 ## Features